Make sure your business is compliant with Simpler Recycling

 The Lower Rate rises from

 Landfill tax is charged to operators who may pass these costs on to businesses.
-As these increases are significant it's likely that businesses will receive larger increases in the disposal costs.
-From March 2025, businesses must segregate food waste and follow the Simpler Recycling legislation to avoid penalties.
-Recycling more and reducing landfill waste can significantly lower expenses, especially for hospitality and food retail sectors.
-The tax only applies to landfill waste, not recyclables, encouraging better recycling habits.
+These increases are still significant, so it's possible that businesses will receive larger increases in their disposal costs.
+As Landfill Tax only applies to landfill waste and not recyclables, encouraging better recycling habits should help reduce the impact of these changes.
+With Simpler Recycling legislation now in force, businesses must segregate their waste to avoid potential penalties.
+In doing so, landfill waste will be reduced and this may significantly lower expenses, especially for hospitality and food retail sectors.
 These changes aim to cut costs and boost recycling rates.

 Why choose Hills Waste Solutions?